Ned Ludd Coins » 1943 Steel Penny Value: are “D”, “S”, No mint mark worth money?

 • Obverse Designer: Victor D.Brenner

 The San Francisco mint recorded the lowest number of steel pennies minted in 1943; hence, steel pennies from this mint are the most valuable of all coins at the three Mints.
 It’s no wonder an AU58 S mint mark 1943 steel penny has an auction record of $138,000.
-These pennies are valued at $0.28 at the lowest grade and $23 at the highest.
+These coins are valued at $0.28 at the lowest grade and $23 at the highest.

 Also Read: Top 20 Most Valuable Old Pennies Worth Money (Penny Collection)